PadmarajBhat/DataAnalyst-1/Introduction to Python/README.md

 * panda to list of dictionary : .to_dictionary("records")
 * **column same hack**: I accidentally had same column names in a panda....One in the beginning and one at the end.
 I got rid of the first with df.iloc[:,1:]
+* **how to do multiple column update**: https://stackoverflow.com/questions/32603051/pandas-dataframe-how-to-update-multiple-columns-by-applying-a-function